-A look at the current trends emerging on Washington State’s evolving wine scene
+A look at year-end trends emerging on Washington State’s evolving wine scene.

 WASHINGTON GROWERS and winemakers have been on a roller coaster ride the last few vintages.
 The 2011 vintage was the coolest growing season to date, and 2012 ran just about average.
 However, 2013 marks one of the warmest (if not the warmest) vintage on record, with above-average temperatures spring, summer, and fall.
 In mid-September, cool and somewhat damp weather came to Washington’s growing regions, followed by a mild and dry October.
 Look for the 2013 wines to be bigger in style and, in some cases, somewhat higher in alcohol than recent vintages.